slaytonrnd/CartridgeWriter/README.md

 						   |						  |
 						  ---						 ---
 			DS2433:		Data Pin					Ground

-	-At least .Net Framework 4.0

-Plug in an Arduino and wait for it to be recognized by Windows before running CartridgeWriter.exe.
+CartridgeWriter.exe is located in the Release directory.
+Plug in the Arduino and wait for it to be recognized by Windows before running CartridgeWriter.exe.
+Run CartridgeWriter.exe:

+	-Select the Arduino in the Device dropdown.
+	-Select a Printer Type in the Printer Type dropdown.
+	-Press the Read button and remaining fields are populated by reading DS2433 chip.
+		* Read makes a copy of the DS2433 chip contents to a file.
+		* Content file is placed in EEPROMFiles/<chip_id> directory.
+		* Content file's name is YYYYMMdd.HHmmss.bin.
+	-Make changes in "Change Cartridge Values To" column.
+	-Press the Write button to write changes to DS2433 chip.

 Compiling CartridgeWriter
 ----